Bachelor of Business Administration (B.B.A.)

 - Faculty who consult on real business issues are experts in all areas of business and have strong academic credentials.

 - Internships allow you to earn money while getting valuable business experience.
-Internships are set up to relate to your field of study and are scheduled around your classes.
+They are set up to relate to your field of study and are scheduled around your classes.

 - A campus in the heart of an exciting business environment.